stayboogy/stayboogyUP-MW3-SpecOps-SPRX-CEX/Readme.md

 1)  Super Advanced UAV
 2)  All Perks At Once
-3)  -Ammo Full for all currently held Weapons & Equipment -Secondary Weapon Rapid Fire No Reload - any weapon in secondary position - even RPG -Primary Weapon Extended Clips But Reload
+3)  Ammo Full for all currently held Weapons & Equipment

+    a) Secondary Weapon Rapid Fire No Reload - any weapon in secondary position - even RPG

+    b) Primary Weapon Extended Clips But Reload

 4)  DPad Right - God Mode + Sharpened Vision - No Damage Ever
 5)  DPad Left - Normal Damage Taken + Sharpened Vision - Can Be Killed Again